ssc-spc-ccoe-cei/aws-guardrails-cac-solution/src/lambda/gc03_check_trusted_devices_admin_access/README.md

 - Validate the rule parameters
 - Assume the Config service role to get credentials
-- Check if the S3 object specified in the parameters exists and has a list of rules
+- Check if the S3 object specified in the parameters exists and has a list of vpn ip ranges.
-- Get a list of EventBridge rules
+- Get a list of CloudTrail events with the type of `ConsoleLogin` that are not for the break-glass users
-  - Ensure that each rule provided by the input file exists in the list of EventBridge rules
-  - Ensure that each rule provided by the input file is enabled in EventBridge
-  - Ensure that each rule provided by the input file is configured to send notifications via SNS
+  - Ensure that each event has a source ip within one of the provided ranges
   - Send an evaluation result back to Config:
-    - COMPLIANT if the rule meets the above criteria
+    - COMPLIANT if the source ip is in one of the provided ranges
-    - NON_COMPLIANT if the rule does not meet the above criteria
+    - NON_COMPLIANT if the source ip is NOT in one of the provided ranges
 - Send an evaluation result back to Config:
-  - COMPLIANT if all the rules meet the above criteria
+  - COMPLIANT if all the events meet the above criteria
-  - NON_COMPLIANT if one of the rules does not meet the above criteria
+  - NON_COMPLIANT if one of the events does not meet the above criteria

 ## Deployment